castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The [cdk](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) command
 is used to interact with the AWS CDK.
-Append `-h` to display a list of command options.
+Append `-h` to display the command options.

 Configuration Options: